Browse the Clippings.me directory of arts journalists below. We found 88 arts journalists listed.

 What's your story?
 We're all more than what we do for a living.
 Nonetheless, for a portfolio site, I'll share what I'm passionate about in my working life.
 What lights my fire is helping people realize their own stories.
 It's about asking the right questions, in just the right way to get the details and the spirit of it all.
 You can read more about my work history and experience in my resume below and check out some of my writing samples, including videos, for which I wrote the scripts and storyboards.
 To view them, click the play icon, then enter password "viewme."
 Thanks for visiting!

-Leon Horton is a cultural journalist and humorist.
 After gaining his masters from the University of Salford, Leon drank himself into a corner working as a Court Reporter at Manchester Crown Court (wouldn't you?); lost the will to live writing "isn't everything wonderful" bullshit for a local advertising magazine; and enjoyed a failed stint as the editor of Old Trafford News.
 His writing has been described as " not quite what we are looking for" and is published by Beatdom Books, International Times, Beat Scene Magazine, Newington Blue Press, Literary Heist, Empty Mirror, Erotic Review and TheGayUK.
 In January 2019, he became a member of the European Beat Studies Network, an academic community of scholars, writers and artists concerned with the Beat Generation.

 Freelance Writer, Editor & Content Strategist